zwang1995/Aspen-Plus-Automation/README.md

 This repository introduces how to automate process simulation in Aspen Plus.

 Automatic process simulation is highly efficient if we want to obtain the performance of a chemical process under a large number of different operating configurations.
-This generates datasets of operating configurations (i.e., inputs) and corresponding process performance (i.e., outputs) to support the surrogate modeling of the chemical process.
-Additionally, it allows for simulation-based optimization to search for  optimal operating conditions of chemical processes.
+This generates datasets of operating configurations (i.e., inputs) and corresponding process performance (i.e., outputs), enabling the **surrogate modeling** of the chemical process.

+Additionally, the automatic process simulation allows for **simulation-based optimization** to search for optimal operating conditions of chemical processes.

 ## Example
 ### Extractive Distillation Column (EDC)